alvin-tosh/Infosec-and-Hacking-Scripts/USB rubber ducky scripts/Windows 11 Memory extraction/README.md

-### This script extracts memory from a Windows 11 system.
+### Ducky script that extracts memory from a Windows 11 system.